mattmtz/college-underemployment/README.md

 *To fill in after analysis is finalized*

 # Replication
 In order to work with these files, create two local subfolders in the same folder as the "college-underemployment" repository folder: (1) a subfolder titled "IPUMS Data", and (2) a subfolder titled "intermediate".
 The "IPUMS Data" subfolder should contain an unzipped .dat file with the variables/observations defined in the "_documentation" subfolder of the repository.
+In the "code" subfolder, file "00_SETUP.do", change the name of the global variable "IPUMS" to match the name of the current .dat file.

  The "intermediate" folder should remain empty; it will be populated once the code is run.